Tips for Pumping with an Electric Breast Pump and Milk Storage for Your Healthy Baby

 - Use your hand to gently massage the breast.

 - Moisten your pump flange/shield before placing on your breast to create a better seal.

-- Breast shields come in various sizes and need to comfortably fit your nipple to properly drain the breast.
-Larger or smaller breast shields may be included with your breast pump or may be purchased as needed.
+- Breast flanges come in various sizes and need to comfortably fit your nipple to properly drain the breast.
+Larger or smaller breast flanges may be included with your pump or may be purchased as needed.